AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Vertical_Line.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a vertical line annotation controller.verticalLine({
+// create a Vertical Line annotation controller.verticalLine({
     xAnchor: '2007-09-23'
 });